- How much water is in the water well?

 These are the key pieces you need to monitor water depths.
 You’ll put them into a weatherproof box and provide a source for power and internet.

-– This is a sensor hub that receives data from connected sensors, like the 4-20mA sensor here.
-The GSM sensor hub or WiFi sensor hub then sends the data to Valarm Tools Cloud ( http://tools.valarm.net ) via GSM mobile cell network, WiFi, or ethernet.
-You can get your sensor hubs and sensors from http://shop.valarm.net.
+This is a sensor hub that receives data from connected sensors, like the 4-20mA sensor adapter.
+The GSM sensor hub or WiFi sensor hub then sends the data to Valarm Tools Cloud ( Tools.Valarm.net ) via GSM mobile cell network, WiFi, or ethernet.
+You’ll find your sensor hubs and sensors on Shop.Valarm.net.

 Note that these are raw 4-20mA values and we want to know real world measurements like feet or meters.
 To do that we’ll set up a Linear Scaler under Configure Data Path.
 Here you see the configuration we’ll use with this water level sensor where we’ll convert the raw 4-20mA values to depths in feet.
 Provide a name and info for your linear scaler and select where the inputs and outputs are coming from.
 In this case we’re using channel 1 of the 4-20mA sensor adapter and we’ll output the result in feet to the Calc 1 field.
 Next set the min and max raw values that your sensor can report, in this case 4 and 20.
 Then the maximum output values.
 A reading of 4mA for this sensor is 0 feet of water depth and a reading of 20mA for this sensor is 2 meters or 6.5616 feet of water.
 Click save to finish your linear scaler setup.

 Now when you see the Calc 1 these values correspond to water depths in feet like you see in this graph of the water sensor information we gathered earlier in the pool.
 All of your sensor data and fields are available throughout Valarm Tools Cloud like in the Esri ArcGIS maps you see here.
 Click any of your sensor hub’s locations to the latest information on your maps.